wlh320/portguard/README.md

 - [ ] Benchmark and improve performance.
 - [ ] When will a connection be closed?
 Put it in logs.
 - [ ] Test.
+- [ ] UDP ?

 ## Changelog

+### v0.3.0
+- `--reverse` arguments is removed for client because role of client can be detected automatically.
+- clients in server config are now represented as set rather than map.

 ### v0.3.0-pre2
 - add `ssh -R` feature using yamux (It just works, recommend to use existing projects like frp or rathole with `-L` mode)